ossf/gb-planning-committee/README.md

-# Governing Board Strategy Committee (gb-strategy-committee)
+# Governing Board Strategy Committee
 The OpenSSF Governing Board Strategy Committee meets weekly to discuss topics related to strategic vision and planning including mission, vision, roadmap, and key metrics for success of the overall organization.
 Committee participation is open to the public.

 ## Get Involved